yxshkm404/javascript-dsa-notes/ Basics/arrays.md

 ---

 **🎉 Congratulations!** You now have a comprehensive understanding of JavaScript arrays.
 Practice these methods with real examples to become proficient.
-Remember, the key to mastering arrays is understanding which methods modify the original array and which create new ones.
+Remember, the key to mastering arrays is understanding which methods modify the original array and which create new ones.it